Eamon Quinlan-Gallego

 Office: JWB 209

-I am an NSF-funded postdoc in the Department of Mathematics of the University of Utah.
-Before that I was a graduate student at University of Michigan, where my advisor was Karen Smith.
-I got my undergraduate degree from the University of Glasgow, with a one year exchange at the National University of Singapore.
-I am from El Escorial, in Spain.
+I am a Research Assistant Professor (postdoc) in the Department of Mathematics, Statistics, and Computer Science of the University of Illinois at Chicago.
+Before that I was an NSF-funded postdoc in the Department of Mathematics of the University of Utah, and prior to that a graduate student at University of Michigan, where my advisor was Karen Smith.
+I got my undergraduate degree from the University of Glasgow, and I am from El Escorial, in Spain.

 Research: I am interested in rings of differential operators and their applications to commutative algebra and algebraic geometry.
 In particular, I have been studying positive-characteristic analogues of Bernstein-Sato polynomials and the structure of rings of differential operators on singular algebras.